badly-drawn-wizards/vangogh_oc_fix/README.md

 # Disclaimer
-I am longer actively working on this project, but will accept PRs.
+I am no longer actively working on this project, but will accept PRs.
 If someone is willing to take over this project let me know.

 # Description
 A linux kernel module to override AMD Van Gogh APU PowerPlay limits for CPU.